virgili0/Virgilio/README.md

 Scikit-Learn one of the most complete, mature and well-documented library for Machine Learning tasks.
 It comes out-of-the-box with powerful and advanced models and offers facility functions and for the data science process.
 I post here some explanations of the concepts, examples of applied theory and real project cases, divided by category.

-I tried to create the next steps preferring contents from the coherent context and authors, when possible.
+When we learn something new, especially if wide and complex, is necessary to avoid confusion, so I tried to create the next steps of the path preferring contents from the same context and authors, when possible.
 When not possible, I collected both theory and examples, further some pointers to resources like "best practices for _________".

 ### End-to-End Machine Learning project

+For a first taste

 ### Classification
 ### Training models